-- Operational Planning.
-Development of Operation Plans (OPLANS) and Concept Plans (CONPLANS) is one means to identify capability requirements related to combatant command roles and missions. - Warfighting/Exercise Lessons Learned.
-Warfighting and exercise lessons learned may serve as a basis to establish capability requirements, if the documentation indicates sufficient military utility of certain capability. - Joint Capability Technology Demonstration (JCTD).
-JCTD or other prototype assessments (e.g., the military utility assessment (MUA) completed at the end of a JCTD) which indicate sufficient military utility may serve as a basis to establish capability requirements. - Joint Urgent Operational Need (JUON)/Joint Emergent Operational Need (JEON) solutions.
+• Operational Planning.
+Development of Operation Plans (OPLANS) and Concept Plans (CONPLANS) is one means to identify capability requirements related to COCOM roles and missions.

+- Warfighting/Exercise Lessons Learned.
+Warfighting and exercise lessons learned may serve as a basis to establish capability requirements if the documentation indicates sufficient military utility of certain capability. - Joint Capability Technology Demonstration.
+Joint Capability Technology Demonstration or other prototype assessments which indicate sufficient military utility may serve as a basis to establish capability requirements. - Joint Urgent Operational Need (JUON)/Joint Emergent Operational Need (JEON) solutions.
 Capability solutions for JUONs and JEONs that have positive operational utility documented by the sponsor may serve as a basis for transitioning capability requirements for sustainment and/or further development. - Experiments.
-Reports or other documents of Joint or Air Force experiments that indicate sufficient military utility of a capability may serve as a basis to establish capability requirements. - Defense Business System (DBS).
-Business case documents of a DBS developed through the Business Capability Lifecycle (BCL) process may serve as sources of capability requirements and solutions. - Other studies.
+Reports or other documents of Joint or Air Force experiments that indicate sufficient military utility of a capability may serve as a basis to establish capability requirements. - Defense Business System.
+Business case documents of a Defense Business System developed through the Business Capability Lifecycle process may serve as sources of capability requirements and solutions. - Other studies.
 Other forms of studies, analyses, or assessments that cover some aspects of what is typically covered in a CBA may be used as sources of capability requirements.
 These studies may need to be augmented or further refined through additional efforts to generate JCIDS documents.